Cogges/cogges.github.io/data-protection-policy.md

 Cogges will treat all your personal information as private and confidential and not disclose any data about you to anyone other than the staff and leadership of the church in order to facilitate the administration and day-to-day ministry of the church.

 ### Exceptions
 The contact details of adult church members may be shared with other church members through the church database.
-We will ensure that specific information will be removed from the Database if the individual concerns requests this.
+Individuals may request that their information is not shared with other members.

 There are four further exceptional circumstances to the above permitted by law: